ai-agentx/desktop/README.md

 # desktop

-**desktop** provides a windows desktop application using Wails that connects to the rest api of server.
+**desktop** provides a windows desktop application using wails that connects to the rest api of server.

 ## Installation